Sustainable fisheries management

 Global biodiversity

-Bending the curve of Earth's biodiversity loss is a pressing issue in today's society.
+Bending the curve of global biodiversity loss is a pressing issue in today's society.
 A comprehensive understanding of global biodiversity is necessary to develop effective conservation strategies.
-We are using our knowledge of community ecology and macroecology to develop ecosystem models and study the effects of human activities at the global level and effective conservation management approaches.
+We employ our knowledge of community ecology and macroecology to develop ecosystem models and study the effects of human activities on a global scale and effective conservation management approaches.

 Keywords: Species area relationship, species geographic range, urbanization